Kola-Ademola/Data-Proffessional-Survey-Data-Analysis/README.md

 ![](images/difficulty.png)
 > According to this survey the participants are neutral on how difficult it is to break into data, as most of them said it's **Neither easy nor difficult**
 ___
-* What are satisfaction levels like in terms of, Management, Work/Life balance and Salary.
+* What are satisfaction levels like in terms of, Management, Work/Life balance and Salary.?
 ### SATISFACTION LEVELS
 |Management|Work/Life balance|Salary|
 |----------|-----------------|------|
 |![](images/mgt_sat.png)|![](images/work_sat.png)|![](images/salary_sat.png)|
-> We can still see that most are generally not satisfied with their salary as *Salary satisfaction is the lowest at 43%*.
+> We can still see that most participants are generally not satisfied with their salary as *Salary satisfaction is the lowest at 43%*.
 Although the *Management: 54% & Work/Life Balance: 58%* are not so great as well.
 ___
 * Which country can I get the most salary as a data Professional?